wtronics/uTTA/README.md

 + Why do you use LabVIEW for your GUI?
   + Because I also use it in my day time job, where I have the role of an "lazy" senior hardware developer :).
 There software for testing needs to be build fast and that's whats LabVIEW good for.
   + I know there's a lot of people which don't like LabVIEW, but for creating an easy GUI its my number one choice (Its fast, easy and you don't have to mess around with TKinter libraries).
++ why do you use an external battery for the gate driver of the heating current switch?
+You could also use a power supply!
+  + At the beginning I was in fact using another power supply for the gate driver.
+But I was constantly fighting with common mode issues, that's why I changed this part to a 9V or 12V battery which eliminated all problems completely.